-Issue 10 - While air pollution is not a major problem in Monmouthshire it can cause significant problems for people's health.
-The greatest problems associated with air quality in the County are caused by vehicle emissions, this is particularly apparent in the two Air Quality Management Areas in the County at Usk and Chepstow.
+Issue 10 - While air pollution is not a major problem throughout Monmouthshire, it can cause significant problems for people's health and there are localised problems in Chepstow and Usk, each having an Air Quality Management Area.
+The greatest problems associated with air quality in the County are caused by vehicle emissions.

-B(i) The RLDP can seek to minimise any polluting effects that might arise from new development in the County by encouraging appropriate patterns of development that seek to reduce the usage of private vehicles and to allow for increased walking, cycling and use of public transport (active travel).
+B(i) The RLDP can seek to minimise any polluting effects that might arise from new development in the County by ensuring it is sustainably located and well-connected to amenities.
+This can support modal shift to reduce the usage of private vehicles and to allow for increased walking, cycling and use of public transport.
 It can also take measures to ensure that the location of new development does not worsen conditions in existing Air Quality Management Areas or result in new ones.
+It can support the provision of ultra-low emission vehicle charging infrastructure.